 When you are asking for the indirect object (dative) then we use wem.
 You are usually asking for a person here.

 Wem hast du ein Buch gekauft?
-(Whom did you buy a book?)
+(For whom did you buy a book?)

 Feeling confused?
-Join my 10-Week-Programme to BOOST your German
+Join my Self Study Courses to BOOST your German

 And last but not least the genitive.
 Here we always use wessen.